SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 What Can I Do?

-If you’ve already been infected by this virus there are two options available: restore from backup or pay for a decryption key using bitcoin; we recommend restoring from backup unless you don’t have one and are unable – in which case paying would be a better option but costs you money.
+If you’ve already been infected by this virus there are two options available: restore from backup or pay for a decryption key using Bitcoin; we recommend restoring from backup unless you don’t have one and are unable to – in which case paying would be a better option but costs you money.

-2. If restoring doesn’t work (you don’t know how/don’t have time), consider paying for a decryption key using bitcoin; contact us first with details about your device model so we recommend an appropriate price point.
+2. If restoring doesn’t work (you don’t know how/don’t have time), consider paying for a decryption key using Bitcoin; contact us first with details about your device model so we recommend an appropriate price point.

-3. You may also find solutions in our other articles: ‘SIM Card Virus – How do I tell if my SIM has been infected?’ and ‘How to remove sim card viruses’.
+3. You may also find solutions in our other articles: ‘SIM Card Virus – How do I tell if my SIM has been infected?’ and ‘How to remove SIM card viruses’.

 SIM Card Virus Warning